nordic-dev-net/hydrophonitor/setup.md

 ### 2. Setting up the recording programs on the Raspberry Pi

-After flashing the operating system to the SD card, it should show up as volume called "boot".
+After flashing the operating system to the SD card, it should show up as volume called `boot`.

 To install all the needed components and to configure the Raspberry Pi to start the recordings when it is turned on, four steps are needed: copying the needed files to the SD card, putting the SD card in the Raspberry Pi and connecting to it on the command line over SSH, running an installer script on the command line, and finally letting it restart and verify that everything works as intended.

 #### 2.1 Copy files to the SD card, set configuration values

-First, set the configuration values in the file hydrophonitor/configuration/hydrophonitor-config.txt.
+First, set the configuration values in the file `hydrophonitor/hydrophonitor-config.txt`.
 Then, copy the entire `hydrophonitor` folder to the SD card (simple Ctrl+C and Ctrl+V works).

 #### 2.2 Plug the SD card in and connect to the Raspberry Pi over SSH